 The top of the boots have an open, breathable mesh, which will be the only part of the boot that can breathe.
 With the waterproof lining, they instantly feel warmer than non-Goretex boots, which is exactly what I want for winter walking.
 I do not intend to use the 345s in the summer – I prefer a non-lined boot in warm weather so my feet can breathe.

 So – the Roclite G 345 GTX boots look and feel perfect for my trip.
 I am looking forward to setting off in these without any worries.
-I don’t really expect them to last the full 1,300 mile distance – but they did last the distance unbelievably; UPDATE – APRIL 2019: I’ve now completed the walk, and you can read my full review of the boots here.
+I don’t really expect them to last the full 1,300 mile distance – but they did last the distance unbelievably; UPDATE – APRIL 2023: I’ve now completed the walk, and the boots have now been updated and improved.
+You can read my full review of the boots here.

 Wildwalkinguk is a blog run by myself in spare time, and I pay for its running costs myself.
 I do have some Amazon affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item I’ve linked to), the company will pay a small commission to us.
 This money goes towards the costs of hosting the blog.
 I would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can buy me a coffee here.
 Thank you so much for your support.
 Mark.